mkubasz/cv/README.md

 **Consultant Software Architect** @ Order of Devs _(September 2018 - Present)_ <br>
   - Create a library for machine learning in Rust (DuckRS).
   - Flutter mobile applications.
 (Brewiarz, Shoplist, Todo, Nozbe Lightweight, Schedule Manager)
+  - Car detection for New York City.
+Image and video processing stack.
   - Consulting in Data Science Fields.
   - Attend in workshop Data Science as a speaker.
   - MLOps consulting in Data Science.